 Smooth and hassle-free travel through airport terminals for passengers is what every airport authority aims for.
-Several international airports have already started using biometric technology for identification of passengers.
+Several international airports have already started using biometric technology for the identification of passengers.
 This considerably reduces the processing time for passengers and they can quickly move further.
-For passengers who travel on almost daily basis, implementation of biometric identification systems can be highly beneficial.
+For passengers who travel on an almost daily basis, the implementation of biometric identification systems can be highly beneficial.
 Moreover, these systems can also be integrated with surveillance systems and security at airports be reinforced.

 These government public service institutions have also implemented biometric systems.
 They not only use these systems for acquiring attendance details of the law enforcement agents but identifying criminals through their biometric characteristics such as fingerprints as well.
-Hence, this technology has proven highly effective for the law enforcement agencies in terms of minimizing the number of criminal activities being carried out.
+Hence, this technology has proven highly effective for law enforcement agencies in terms of minimizing the number of criminal activities being carried out.

 Banks and Financial Institutions

-The last few years has seen an increased use of biometric technology in the banking and financial institutions across the world.
-The main reason behind implementation of biometrics is to reinforce security of the clients and reduce occurrence of fraudulent cases.
+The last few years have seen an increased use of biometric technology in the banking and financial institutions across the world.
+The main reason behind the implementation of biometrics is to reinforce the security of the clients and reduce the occurrence of fraudulent cases.
 Biometrics also helps improve transaction security.
-Furthermore, clients who have been prey to identity thefts and situations where they have to provide proofs for their identity perceive biometrics as a far better option.
+Furthermore, clients who have been prey to identity thefts and situations where they have to provide proof for their identity perceive biometrics as a far better option.
 Banks have also found this technology to provide a highly secure environment for the lockers.
 Clients feel safe knowing their precious assets are safeguarded through a highly secure measure.
 Not to mention biometrics being an accurate method of collecting their employees’ attendance details.